iannakim/iannakim/README.md

 I'm a teacher turned software engineer with a passion for lifting others through tech and learning new languagea in general.
 I love a good design and an intuitive user experience but also managing data cleanliness and writing efficient code.
 Currently working with Python, Django (MySQL), React JS and TypeScript (learning!).

-When I'm not coding, you'll find me attemping a new recipe in the kitchen, jamming with my band or snuggling with my <a href="https://www.instagram.com/coopersadventuresnyc/">rescue pup</a>. 🐶
+When I'm not coding, you'll find me attemping a new recipe in the kitchen 👩🏻‍🍳, jamming with my band 🎹🎤 or snuggling with my <a href="https://www.instagram.com/coopersadventuresnyc/">rescue pup</a>. 🐶

 <!-- ## 🎬 Personal Projects